EU Withdrawal Button: What every online store must do before June 19

 withdrawal button european law

 • Store credit with a bonus.
-Instead of cash refunds, offer store credit at a premium.
-A €100 refund becomes €110 in credit.
-Enough people say yes that the maths works: money stays with you, the customer comes back to spend it, and you skip the return shipping cost.
+Instead of cash refunds, you can offer store credit with a premium.
+A $100 refund becomes $110 in credit.
+Enough customers say yes to make the math work: the money stays with you, the customer comes back to spend it, and you save on the return shipping cost.

 Share article